Inspect privacy sensitiveness, size & quality

 Do you know your data?

-Data landscapes generally have many different data sources like CRM, ERP or HRM systems.
-Most organizations have multiple systems and multiple copies of these systems.
-Do you have any idea of the privacy sensitiveness of the different sources in your environment?
-Some of them probably contain privacy sensitive information and one more than the other.
-Because you don’t really know, it’s very important to inspect these sources and find out if it indeed contains privacy sensitive information and where it is stored.
+Data landscapes typically consist of various data sources, such as CRM, ERP, or HRM systems.
+Most organizations maintain multiple systems, often with multiple copies of each.
+Do you have any idea about the level of privacy sensitivity associated with the different sources in your environment?
+Some of them probably contain privacy-sensitive information more than others.
+Because you may not have a clear understanding, it is essential to inspect these sources and determine whether they indeed contain privacy-sensitive information and where it is stored.

-Software teams use DTAP environments for development and testing purposes.
-We see that with these environments multiple copies of the different sources are existing.
-So now it’s not only the production data that you have to worry about, it’s also all of its copies – sometimes even up to fifteen copies of a single system.
+Software teams use DTAP (Development, Testing, Acceptance, Production) environments for development and testing purposes.
+In these environments, multiple copies of various data sources exist.
+Therefore, it’s not just the production data that needs attention; it’s also all its copies—sometimes as many as fifteen copies of a single system.

 Explore the source

 Occasionally we see sources that are not privacy sensitive, or that databases are stable in size (not growing) and which is just a single copy.
 That’s nicely straight forward and easy and often we don’t have to take any actions there.
 But more often we see the need to explore these sources.
 The way we explore sources is by generating statistics of the source and then do data profiling.
 This data profiling gives you an understanding of the level of sensitivity of the different tables and the information.

 When we generate statistics, we are really looking for striking, unusual data in sources.
 This can be anything from remarkably long names, special characters or negative salaries.
 It is always interesting to see how data sources are filled with different types of data.
 If you explore your sources, you’ll probably discover anomalies that you never would have thought of yourself like names (privacy sensitive data) in comment fields for example.